-The market price of our common stock could decline as a result of sales of substantial amounts of our common stock in the public market, or the perception that these sales could occur.
+The market price of our common stock could decline as a result of sales of substantial amounts of our common stock in the public market, or the perception that these sales could occur in the future based on our expected need to raise additional capital to conduct our business.
 In addition, these factors could make it more difficult for us to raise funds through future offerings of common stock.
-We may sell large quantities of our common stock at any time pursuant to in one or more separate offerings.
+We may sell large quantities of our common stock at any time pursuant to our existing sales agency agreement for at-the-market offerings or in one or more separate offerings.
 We cannot predict the effect that future sales of common stock or other equity-related securities would have on the market price of our common stock.
-We have recently issued a significant number of shares of common stock and the number of outstanding shares has increased from 29,433,135 shares as of December 31, 2018 to 91,766,928, shares as of December 31, 2020, and inclusive of the shares of our common stock issued in connection with our acquisition of Noachis Terra, 109,646,119 outstanding shares of our common stock as of February 25, 2021.
-In addition, there were 16,017,000 shares of our Preferred stock outstanding which are convertible into 2,261,703 shares of our common stock and, as of December 31, 2020, warrants to purchase an additional 20,513,145 shares of our common stock issuable upon exercise of warrants to investors, inclusive of the warrants to purchase 9,200,000 shares of our common stock issued in connection with our acquisition of Noachis Terra which will be exercisable on May 1, 2021.
-There were also 5,801,349 shares issuable upon exercise of options outstanding and an additional 2,207,901 shares available for option grants under our 2012 Equity Incentive Plan.
+We have recently issued a significant number of shares of common stock and the number of outstanding shares has increased from 29,433,135 shares as of December 31, 2018 to 116,394,806, shares as of December 31, 2021.
+In addition, there were 16,017,000 shares of our Preferred stock outstanding which are convertible into 2,261,703 shares of our common stock and, as of December 31, 2021, warrants to purchase an additional 18,040,572 shares of our common stock issuable upon exercise of warrants to investors, inclusive of the warrants to purchase 9,200,000 shares of our common stock issued in connection with our acquisition of Noachis Terra which are currently.
+There were also 6,724,402 shares issuable upon exercise of options outstanding and an additional 10,532,808 shares available for option grants under our new 2021 Equity Incentive Plan which includes shares from our prior plan.

-The issuance of shares of our common stock under our 2012 Equity Incentive Plan is covered by Form S-8 registration statements we filed with the Securities and Exchange Commission, or SEC, and upon exercise of the options, such shares may be resold into the market.
+The issuance of shares of our common stock under our 2021 Equity Incentive Plan is expected to be covered by Form S-8 registration statements we expect to file with the Securities and Exchange Commission, or SEC, and upon exercise of the options, such shares may be resold into the market.
 We have also issued shares of common stock and warrants in connection with previous private placements.
 Such shares are available for resale as well as certain of the shares of common stock issuable upon exercise of the warrants.
 We have also issued shares of our common stock in the private placement and financing transaction, which are deemed to be "restricted securities," as that term is defined in Rule 144 promulgated under the Securities Act of 1933, as amended, or Securities Act, and such shares may be resold pursuant to the provisions of Rule 144.
-In general, pursuant to Rule 144, after satisfying a six-month holding period: (i) affiliated shareholders, or shareholders whose shares are aggregated, may, under certain circumstances, sell within any three-month period a number of securities which does not exceed the greater of 1% of the then-outstanding shares of common stock or the average weekly trading volume of the class during the four calendar weeks prior to such sale and (ii) non-affiliates that have satisfied a one-year holding period without any limitation or restriction.
+In general, pursuant to Rule 144, after satisfying a six-month holding period: (i) affiliated shareholders, or shareholders whose shares are aggregated, may, under certain circumstances, sell within any three-month period a number of securities which does not exceed the greater of 1% of the then-outstanding shares of common stock or the average weekly trading volume of the class during the four calendar weeks prior to such sale and (ii) non-affiliated shareholders may sell without such limitations, in each case provided we are current in our public reporting obligations.
+Rule 144 also permits the sale of securities by non-affiliates that have satisfied a one-year holding period without any limitation or restriction.
 We are unable to estimate the number of shares that may be sold because this will depend on the market price for our common stock, the personal or business circumstances of sellers and other factors.